My love is not of this world, she thought.

 She had to be swam so deeply to be understood at all and so few had bothered to even dip in a toe.

 Her mystery could never remain silent, this she knew.
-It came out.
+It always came out, refusing to be swallowed.

 The truth always had a way of doing that.
 She could never silence the magic that flowed through her or the wild passions that coursed in her veins.